Skip to main content

 What happens

-• Typed service contract definitions
+• Typed service contract drafts

 • Architecture blueprint production